getredash/website/src/pages/kb/user-guide/dashboards/dashboard-editing.md

 ## Dashboard Refresh

-When you open a dashboard, Redash displays the most recent cached query result for each visualization.
-Dashboard data may grow stale as a result, depending on how often you run the underlying queries (either manually or with a scheduled query).
-However, you can force Redash to execute all of the underlying queries by clicking the Refresh button on the upper-right.

-If you want your dashboards to stay fresh but don't want to make scheduled queries, you can use Automatic Dashboard Refresh.
-When enabled, the underlying queries will be executed periodically as long as your browser is open.
+Even large dashboards should load quickly because they fetch their data from a cache that renews whenever a query runs.
+But if you haven't run the queries recently, your dashboard might be stale.
+It could even mix old data with new if some queries ran more recently than others.

+To force a refresh, click the Refresh button on the upper-right of the dashboard editor.
+This runs all the dashboard queries and updates its visualizations.

+If you want this to happen periodically you can activate Automatic Dashboard Refresh from the UI by clicking the dropdown pictured below.
+Or you can pass a `refresh` query string variable with your dashboard URL.
+The allowed refresh intervals are expressed in seconds: 60,300,600,1800,3600,43200, 86400.

 ![](/assets/images/docs/gitbook/dashboard-refresh.png)